Jnananidhi/Jnananidhi/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=jnananidhi" alt="jnananidhi" /></a> </p>

+- 🌱 I have done some amazing Real world projects which you can see in this profile

+- 🌱 **SEO Expert**

 - 🌱 I’m currently learning **Javascript and JS frameworks**

 - 💬 Ask me about **Android,Flutter...**